obrien-lab/A-P-and-E-site-analysis/README.md

 Here 3 diffrent analysis script generate to analysis of amino acid, tRNA and codon level.
 Every Jupyter notebook split in 3 steps.
-1. Read raw reads density file than calculate cooperativity effect and p-value through permutation effects all 7 diffrent dataset separately.
+1. Read raw reads density file than calculate cooperativity effect and p-value through permutation test for all 7 diffrent dataset separately.
 2. Use cooperativity effect and p-value Calculated file to calculate robustness of triplets.
 3. Robust file use for further visualtion of result.